 Celebrations in the US for Veterans Day

 Some of the celebrations for Veterans Day include holding special events for the veterans of each of the US’s major wars and conflicts.
-Some of the largest from the date of the first war included in Veterans Day include the following:
+Some of these include the following:

 - World War I

 - World War II